 I asked my daughter what she thought a mom really wanted for Mother’s Day.
 “To be left alone,” she told me.
 Personally, if I was left alone, I’d probably end up folding laundry and wondering where everyone went.
 I asked my mom once what she wanted for Mother’s Day, and my dad took me aside afterward and said: “Don’t give her anything.
 She has enough stuff already.”
 True, she was a hoarder.
 What to give Mom for Mother’s Day was always a dilemma, and apparently, a lot of others share this same problem.

-This year is my second Mother’s Day without my mom, so while I no longer face the gift-giving dilemma, as a long-term mom, I can help by giving you the inside story on what a mom really wants (and needs!) for Mother’s Day.
+This year is my third Mother’s Day without my mom, so while I no longer face the gift-giving dilemma, as a long-term mom, I can help by giving you the inside story on what a mom really wants (and needs!) for Mother’s Day.
 It may not be what you’d think!

 Mother’s Day is a short time away and unless you planned ahead with that lovely pre-ordered photo book chronicling your most poignant moments spent with your mother, you may be scrambling your brain trying to come up with the perfect gift.

-You could make your dilemma, short-lived and painless by simply asking your mom what exactly she would like for Mother’s Day.
+You could make your dilemma short-lived and painless by simply asking your mom what exactly she would like for Mother’s Day.
 She knows the day is coming up and if you usually give her something, chances are she’ll be expecting, right?
 But then again, if she’s like my mom was (or even me- guilty!) she’ll say- “it doesn’t matter.”

 Yeah, let me tell you a secret.
 It DOES matter.
 This woman spent nine months carrying you inside of her body- yes, she SHARED her body with you.
 And, not all of it was sweet little kicks- there were aches, pains, getting nauseated at the whiff of coffee.
 She had to deal with swollen feet- swollen belly- swollen everything!
 And she put up with it all for that little baby growing inside of her- you.
 And that was only the beginning!
 She sacrificed a great deal, albeit willingly, for you.
 Her whole life was turned upside down and will never be the same again.